 We invite you to attend the Annual General Meeting of Shareholders (the "Meeting") of 5N Plus Inc. (the "Corporation").
-The Meeting will be held on May 5, 2022 at 10:00 a.m.
+The Meeting will be held on May 4, 2023 at 10:00 a.m.
 (Eastern Daylight Time).
-This year again, we will hold our annual meeting in a virtual only format, via a live webcast online at https://meetnow.global/M7T7P6Y.
+This year again, we will hold our annual meeting in a virtual only format in order to facilitate shareholder access to the Meeting and maximize shareholder attendance, via a live webcast online at http://meetnow.global/M7KYG29.
 Shareholders will not be able to attend the meeting in person.